Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Theoretical Analysis of Flow Map Models

-\textbf{Consistency Trajectory Model.} Consistency Trajectory Model (CTM) trains a network to satisfy the semigroup condition of flow map, $f_{t,r}(x_t) = f_{t,s}(f_{s,r}(x_t))$, using the following objective:
+\textbf{Consistency Trajectory Model.} Consistency Trajectory Model~\citep[CTM;][]{ctm} can be interpreted as training a network to satisfy the semigroup condition of the flow map, $f_{t,r}(x_t) = f_{s,r}(f_{t,s}(x_t))$, using the following objective:

 where $\Phi$ denotes a flow map along the learned flow of the teacher network, and timesteps satisfy $0<r<s<t$.
-They show that it converges to the teacher flow map, in the version without the stop-gradient operation:
+They show that, under suitable assumptions, it converges to the teacher flow map in the version without the stop-gradient operation:

 In the flow map perspective, while they assume a variance-exploding process and an $x$-prediction network in this setting, their velocity model follows the same formulation as linear flow (i.e., $v_t(x_t|x) = t^{-1}(x_t - x)$), and the flow map formulation is also consistent with it.
 Therefore, for analytical convenience, we adopt a linear interpolation-based formulation.